Meet little Baby L. She’s eight months old and right now she:

 The baby learns to enjoy many different foods from day one.
 I follow Ellyn Satter’s Division of Responsibility in child feeding (parents choose what, where and when food is served, child chooses whether to eat it and how much) both at home and in my professional work and to me BLW is a natural extension of the principle.
 One recent study found that babies fed via this method exhibited less food fussiness later in life.
 I’d love to see more research on this.
 If it turns out to be well-supported, that’s HUGE!

 All that said, I DO offer her food on spoon from time to time.
 Usually it’s something that’s already in a pureed or mushy form, like hummus or my Easy Egg Drop Soup, although sometimes I will quickly mash something with a fork on my own plate.
 You will find BLW advocates who strongly discourage ever spoon feeding a baby.
 I’m just not in favor of being so rigid about anything having to do with child feeding (or raising kids in general!)
 Most of the time, she takes the spoon from me and feeds it to herself.

 Like I said in my Born to Eat book review, I really don’t think that any one method of feeding is right for every family, but this is why BLW feels right for me.

-And I am SO excited to announce that I’ll be sharing my knowledge of BLW locally in St. Louis with Baby Led Weaning workshops!
-My next one is scheduled for April 18th at Kangaroo Kids boutique.
+And I am SO excited to announce that I’ll be sharing my knowledge of BLW locally in St. Louis with baby-led weaning workshops at Kangaroo Kids boutique!
+Check out the Kangaroo Kids Facebook page for details.
 If you are local, I encourage you to come check it out.
-And if not, stay tuned for more online BLW resources!

 This page contains Amazon Affiliate links.
 If you purchase something through one of these links, I will receive a small commission but your cost will remain the same.
 Thanks for helping with the operating costs of this blog!